acousticainc/controller-script-api-docs/docs/API Sections/Perform.md

 This function shifts the grid controller view one row up.

 ### NumColumns()
-This function returns the number of columns in the grid controller.
+This function returns the number of columns in the grid controller as an int value.

 ### NumRows()
-This function returns the number of rows in the grid controller.
+This function returns the number of rows in the grid controller as an int value.

 ### PlaySet(col)
 This function starts playback for all tracks in the specified column (set).